depthfirstlearning/depthfirstlearning.com/_posts/2019-03-23-WassersteinGAN.markdown

   5. The first 37ish minutes of Arthur Gretton's MLSS Africa talk on comparing probability distributions &#8212; [video](https://www.youtube.com/watch?v=5sijxSg8P14), [slides](https://drive.google.com/file/d/1RNrgDs5xw-9HTjikFU1L0iO1PBMDaGwE/view)
      * An interesting take on comparing probability distributions.
 The first 37 minutes are fairly general and give some nice insights as well as some foreshadowing of what we will be covering in the following weeks.
 The rest of the talk is also very interesting and ends up covering another GAN called the MMD-GAN, but it isn’t all that relevant for us.
   6. [On Integral Probability Metrics, φ-Divergences and Binary Classification](https://pdfs.semanticscholar.org/6af2/fa8887a2cb0386f79e3a2822b661e2dc8369.pdf)
-     * For those of you who’s curiosity was peaked by Arthur’s talk, this paper goes into depth describing IPMs (such as MMD and the 1-Wasserstein distance) and comparing them the φ-divergences (such as the KL-Divergence). *This paper is fairly heavy mathematically so don't be discouraged if you struggle to follow it*.
+     * For those of you whose curiosity was peaked by Arthur’s talk, this paper goes into depth describing IPMs (such as MMD and the 1-Wasserstein distance) and comparing them the φ-divergences (such as the KL-Divergence). *This paper is fairly heavy mathematically so don't be discouraged if you struggle to follow it*.

   **Questions**:

-  1. Examples/Exercises 2.3, 2.4, 2.5, 2.6, and 2.26 in MacKay's book.
+  1. Examples/Exercises 2.3, 2.4, 2.5, 2.6, and 2.26 in MacKay's book
-      * Bonus: 2.35, and 2.36.
+      * Bonus: 2.35, and 2.36
      <details><summary>Solutions</summary>
      <p>
      Examples 2.3, 2.5, and 2.6 have their solutions directly following them.